fkyprianou/deved-platform/content/blog/en/introducing-the-new-vonage-client-sdk-for-android-and-ios.md

 ---
 The Vonage Client SDK has a new package name!
 With that new name comes a new major version with a lot of new features and fixes.
 Under the hood, the SDK is now utilizing Kotlin Multiplatform to share core functionality code between the native Android and iOS SDKs

-Let's get into how you can get started with the SDK.
+Let's get into how you can start with the SDK.

 ## Adding the SDK